 Physical Therapist, Clinic Director, Area Manager

-Michael Satterley is the clinic director at Pivot’s Newport News, VA (Oyster Point) clinic.
+Michael is the clinic manager at Pivot’s Newport News, VA (Oyster Point) clinic.
+He also serves as a regional director and oversees several clinics in the area.
 Having gone through physical therapy for a knee injury while playing high school hockey, Michael realized that his career path would involve helping injured athletes like himself.
 He earned his undergraduate degree and Doctorate of Physical Therapy from Clarkson University in Potsdam, NY.

 Michael has displayed his dedication to clinical excellence by continued education with a focus on orthopedics and sports physical therapy.
 He pursued a certification as a Strengthening and Conditioning Specialist (CSCS) and followed up with courses in the Functional Movement Systems (FMS, SFMA, Y-balance Test).
 Putting these together with the use of Dartfish Video Analysis led to his special interest of working with the running population.